jacobvarner/hoops-jacobvarner/_posts/2020-8-28-where-sec-basketball-players-are-projected-to-get-drafted-according-to-over-50-2020-nba-mock-drafts.md

 Okoro's new home will depend a lot on team fit and if he gets a chance to sell teams on his ability to improve his shooting.
 Okoro is projected to go as high as fourth in a few mock drafts, which would make him tied for the highest draft pick in Auburn history with [Chuck Person (1986 NBA Draft) and Chris Morris (1988 NBA Draft)]({% post_url 2020-8-22-sec-in-the-nba-draft-team-by-team-overview %}).

-As Okoro is all but assured to become a lottery pick, with even his worst projection being 12th overall to the Spurs, he will likely become Auburn's third lottery pick and eighth first-round pick.
+As Okoro is all but assured to become a lottery pick, with even his worst projection being 12th overall to the Kings, he will likely become Auburn's third lottery pick and eighth first-round pick.

 {% include ad-content.html %}